project-sekai-ctf/konata/README.md

 - [x] diff binaries in attachments and in challenge dir
 - [ ] Command to compress the folder
 - [ ] Option to pass already compressed attachments
+- [ ] Set flag format in global config and grep for it in all .txt, .cfg, .json, .toml, .yaml within attachments
 - [ ] better diff displaying
 - [ ] discord webhook for logs
 - [ ] Option to not compress attachments and attach as-is